 Admittedly a bit of a random one but if you want to get to Camden from central London, this is such a nice way to do it.
 The bus goes over Westminster bridge, past Big Ben, through Trafalgar Square and up Regent Street to Camden (full route).
 So touristy and so much fun!
 I love London buses anyway so maybe I’m a bit biased but I think this is a much better way to get to Camden then the tube if you want to experience as much as possible in London.

-Best pizza in London.
+Not exactly off grid in London but definitely best pizza in London.
 I realise that is a bold statement to make but seriously, for the money I don’t think you’ll find anywhere better!
 I went to the one just off Oxford Street but there are a few others dotted around.
 All the pizzas are on a sourdough base and the menu changes seasonally depending on what produce is available.

-I annoyingly didn’t get a picture that did The Curve Garden Justice so didn’t want to include one!
+I annoyingly didn’t get a picture that did The Curve Garden justice so didn’t want to include one!
 The garden is tucked away in Dalston, has a bar and lots of seating, fairy lights and you can bring in your own food…!
 Very family friendly and chilled out, I loved it.
 I went to a vegan Ethiopian just up the road called Andu Caffe, got their £5 takeaway (it’s delicious) and took it back to the garden to eat.

 Technically not something I discovered last weekend, I actually realised my love for Banh Mi in Hoi An, Vietnam.
 But what I have now realised is how easy it is to get a good Banh Mi in London… has that always been the case and I just haven’t noticed?
 Green&Flavour is an organic food shop near Caledonian Road Tube Station and Eat Chay was one of the stands at the Soho Vegan Market.